canchito-dev/mini-framework-mvc/README.md

 It's totally free, for private and commercial use.
 If you don't like it, don't use it.
 If you see issues, then please write a ticket (and if you are really cool: I'm very thankful for any commits!).
 But don't bash, don't complain, don't hate.
 Only bad people do so...."

+## Contribute Code

+If you would like to become an active contributor to this project please follow these simple steps:

+1. Fork it
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create new Pull Request